ReallyNewb/retrostudio-docs/code-blocks/events/is-connected.md

 #### Result (Bool)

-Determines whether or not if the event is still connected.
+Determines whether or not if the event connection is still connected.

 ```
 True